4neesh/DevBlog/src/blogInProgress/027_ContinuousInt.md

 &#8226; deploy: copy the final package into the the remote repository to be shared.
 </p>
 <p>
-Each lifecycle phase can be run individually, however the former stages will always be run prior to itself.
+Each lifecycle phase can be run individually, however the former stages will always be run prior to the phase defined.
 For example, running the install phase will inadvertently run the validate, compile, test, package and verify phases before install.<br>
-The continuous integration phases consist of compile, test and package.
+The continuous integration phases are only relevant up to the package phase.
 Continuous integration is only concerned with the phases up to package, these are explained to a further depth for a java project:
 </p>

 <p>